College Admission 4.101

 The following procedure applies to students seeking admission to Elgin Community College’s credit programs and courses.

-Students who are enrolling in a Dual Credit program (Accelerate College, Career Technical Dual Credit, Middle College, or Talent Search Transition Program) are exempt from the Secondary/Home-School Student Admission process and restrictions.
-In partnership with the high school district, as it is defined in the intergovernmental agreement, the students must be college-ready, meet the institution’s minimum prerequisites, and follow the Dual Credit Admissions procedure.
-Admission and enrollment decisions will be made by the college and approved by the high school district.
+Students who are enrolling in a Dual Credit program must follow the Dual Credit Admission process and are exempt from the Secondary/Home-School Student Admission process and restrictions.
+In partnership with the high school district, as defined in the intergovernmental agreement, students must meet the institution’s minimum prerequisites as stated in the ECC catalog.
+Additional requirements for admission to the program may be set at the discretion of the high school district.
+Final admission and enrollment decisions will be made by the college and approved by the high school district.